-These Vegan Pumpkin Hummus Rice Cakes are the perfect Kids Halloween Snacks because they’re a source of protein, fibre and good fats for filling our kids bellies before trick or treating!
+My vegan Pumpkin Hummus recipe is the perfect Halloween Snacks because have protein, fibre and healthy fats to fuel our kids before trick or treating!

 Yes!
 I love pumpkin hummus because it’s a naturally plant-based protein source so it’s great for our kiddos who often are not fond of meat (or for families who choose not to eat it).

 Yep!
 Rice cakes are gluten free, and this pumpkin hummus is as well!

 You bet!
 There’s no nuts in them so that’s good.
 Unless you have a kid in your kids class with a sesame allergy, you should be good to go.
 If you DO have a sesame allergy, you could leave the tahini out.

 The pumpkin hummus will last about 5 days in the fridge, and if you assemble the rice cakes the night before, they should be fine in lunches.